adamsiembida/should-i-leave-yet/README.md

 The website is meant for desktop only.
 I presume it could be adapted to work on mobile, but I believe a native app might work better for this purpose.

+# Building

+Perform the following steps to build the distribution files.
+The files are generated in `/dist`.

+1. `ng build --prod --base-href http://www.should-i-leave-yet.com/`
+2. Delete the automatically generated `3rdpartylicenses.txt` file from the `dist` folder.
+The tool seems to miss required licenses.
+3. Review the manually generated `3rd-party-licenses.txt` for errors.
+Make sure to add any new libraries.
+4. If the `3rd-party-licenses.txt` file is void of any errors, copy it into the `dist` folder.

 # Contributions

 TypeScript and JavaScript aren't my primary languages.
 In fact, my expertise